Full name Harry Frederick Gurney

 Gurney played club cricket for Loughborough Town before graduating through Leicestershire's age group system.
 He missed most of 2007 with an ankle injury but made his first-class debut towards the end of the season and picked up a couple of wickets against Northamptonshire.
 In early 2008, while playing for Leeds-Bradford University, he showed his promise by removing Michael Vaughan and Jacques Rudolph.

-His development as a four-day player made big strides after he joined Nottinghamshire at the end of the 2011 season.
+His development as a four-day player made big strides after he joined Nottinghamshire at the end of the 2011 season - joining the likes of James Taylor and Stuart Broad in the move across the East Midlands in search of greater recognition.
 Gurney went on to take 21 wickets in 10 Championship appearances for his new county compared with three from only one opportunity for Leicestershire in 2011.
 When he doubled the tally in 2013, his reputation as a solid county performer had been established.